7 Reasons Your Baby Gets Sick Every Winter — And What Actually Helps

 5. RSV season peaks right now

-RSV peaks in Australia between June and September — exactly now.
+RSV peaks in Australia between June and September.

 What helps: Ask your GP about RSV vaccination for eligible infants.
 Annual flu vaccination is recommended for all children over 6 months.
 Keep your baby away from visibly unwell adults and children during peak season.